CSLB Registrar and Board Members

 James Ruane | Governor Appointee | "C" Specialty Contractor Member

-James Ruane of San Bruno, was appointed by Governor Gavin Newsom.
+James Ruane, of San Bruno, was appointed by Governor Gavin Newsom in September 2019.
 Mr. Ruane has been president of Patrick J. Ruane Inc. since 1976.
 He also is a member of the Wall and Ceiling Alliance and the Association of the Wall and Ceiling Industry.